Rountree Records – Eastern North Carolina

 9 April 1770.
 Land Grant: Jesse Roundtree, 500 acres in Craven County on the west side of Little Contentney Creek beginning at a pine near Abel Deal’s corner on the creek running S75W 230 poles to a red oak in Lewis Coward’s line… Thomas Mannings line… [NC Land Patent Book 20, p560.]

-(blank) 1770.
-Deed: Abel Dail Senr. (and wife Mary) to Francis Roundtree, both of Dobbs County, for £11 Proc. money, 150 acres in Craven County on the south side of Little Contentney Creek near the fork … beginning at a hickory standing on the said creek… Dails line to a branch called the Great Branch.. being 100 acres of a patent to Dail 15 March 1756 and 50 acres of another patent to Dail (no date mentioned) Signed Abell Dail.
-Witness” Jesse Roundtree, Moab Roundtree.
+(blank date) 1770.
+Deed: Abel Dail Senr. and wife Mary to Francis Roundtree, both of Dobbs County, for £11 Proc. money, 150 acres in Craven County on the south side of Little Contentney Creek near the fork … beginning at a hickory standing on the said creek… Dails line to a branch called the Great Branch.. being 100 acres of a patent to Dail 15 March 1756 and 50 acres of another patent to Dail (no date mentioned) Signed Abell Dail.
+Witness: Jesse Roundtree, Moab Roundtree.
 [Craven County Deed Book 18, p260.]

 11 May 1771.
-Deed: Francis Hinnant of Johnston County to Sary Roundtree (no county specified), 211 acres in Johnston County on the south side of COntentney Creek beginning at a Spanish oak… (no particular detains included) Signed; Francis Hinnant.
+Deed: Francis Hinnant of Johnston County to Sary Roundtree (no county specified), for £40, 211 acres in Johnston County on the south side of Contentney Creek beginning at a Spanish oak (and) running South 154 poles to a pine then East 220 poles to a pine then North 154 poles thence a right line to th ebeginning… (no particular details included) Signed; Francis Hinnant.
 Witness: William Hinnant, William (x) Row.
 [Johnsgton County Deed Book “Transcripts 1”, p307.]

 11 February 1771 Marriage Bond: Obed Rountree – Pherbey Harrell, bondsman Jethro Kitrell.
 [Bertie County Marriage Bonds]